joshp23/Gateless/README.md

     <?php echo $gateless ?>

-Please see the included example.
+Please see the included index.php example.